appylar/ios-sdk-sample-app/README.md

-# The Appylar iOS SDK Swift UI sample app
+# The Appylar iOS SDK sample app

 This app contains a simple implementation of the Appylar iOS SDK.
 Before you start the app, add a valid app key from an app registered on your Appylar account in the initialization function.
 Also, make sure to set the correct bundle id for your app in your IDE.